microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ### Setup - Melody Notifications
-When setting up the above components, Melody may send out differing type of notifications.
+When setting up the above components, Melody may send out differing types of notifications.
 These notifications are consolidated into a list that can be found by clicking on the tab called 'Notifications[MCC]' (towards the bottom).
 Figure 16 shows two types of notifications that may be listed; 'HINT' and 'WARNING'.

 *Figure 16 -  Melody Notification List*

 ![Melody Notification List](images/Melody_Notification_List.png)

-For the CLC1, CLC2, CLC3, and CLC4 lines (top two lines and lines 5 and 8), these are all 'HINT' notifications that are checking to make sure that the other CLC modules are configured.
+For the CLC1, CLC2, CLC3, and CLC4 lines (top two lines and lines 5 and 6), these are all 'HINT' notifications that are checking to make sure that the other CLC modules are configured.
 Since all four modules of the CLC are being used, then they should already be configured (see above CLC configuration sections)

-By following matching the 'Interrupt Manager' menu with Figure 12, the necessary code will be generated.
-Therefore, for the two lines that say 'Interrupt Manager' as the source, can be ignored.
+By matching the 'Interrupt Manager' menu in Figure 12, the necessary interrupt code will be generated.
+Therefore, for the two lines that say 'Interrupt Manager' as the source (lines 3 and 4), can be ignored.

 For the NCO1 line, there is a 'WARNING' notification.
-This notification will be address in the section below titled 'Setup - Software' which will show how to set 'CLC3_OUT' as the Clock Source (see Figure X).
+This notification will be addressed in the section below titled 'Setup - Software' which will show how to set 'CLC3_OUT' as the clock source (see Figure 20).

 ### Setup - Software